Hallmark Hall of Fame: Episodes

+Copies of the episode "Richard II" (January 24, 1954), starring Evans, were made available to colleges and schools.
+In April 1954, Edgar Sisson, director of NBC Films, announced that 16 mm copies of kinescope recordings of the broadcast would be made for educational use.
 Only a small number of Hallmark Hall of Fame episodes have been released on VHS and DVD.
-The 1960 production of the Tempest and the 1966 production of Lamp at Midnight were released as VHS tapes by Films for the Humanities; they have not been released in DVD format.
+The 1960 production of The Tempest and the 1966 production of Lamp at Midnight were released as VHS tapes by Films for the Humanities; they have not been released in DVD format.

-The Hallmark Hall of Fame division does not own most of the films from the series from 1951 to the 1970s, as the rights to those films were retained by the producers and/or directors involved.
-Hallmark Channel has sought to reclaim rights to these films.
+The Hallmark Hall of Fame division does not own most of the films from the series from 1951 to the 1970s, as the rights to those films were retained by the producers and/or directors involved, with Warner Bros. owning the rights to Promise and My Name is Bill W. Hallmark Channel has sought to reclaim rights to these films with the exception of Promise and My Name is Bill W.

 Hallmark Hall of Fame Productions

-Hallmark Hall of Fame Productions LLC (HHOFP) is a TV film production company that produces films for the Hallmark Hall of Fame Productions and is owned by Crown Media Productions.
+Hallmark Hall of Fame Productions LLC (HHOFP) is a television film production company that produces films for Hallmark Hall of Fame Productions, and is owned by Crown Media Productions.

 Hallmark Hall of Fame Productions' first credited film was an adaptation of The Tempest in 1960.
 Richard Welsh Company was retained in 1982 to work on developing HoF projects.
 Hallmark Hall of Fame Productions, Inc. was incorporated on September 27, 1994.
-In February 1992, Hallmark Cards had formed Signboard Hill Productions as sister production company leveraging HHOFP management and expertise.
+In February 1992, Hallmark Cards had formed Signboard Hill Productions as sister production company, leveraging HHOFP management and expertise.
 The Hallmark Hall of Fame division, including production, was transferred to affiliate Crown Media Productions.